MichelleEmbleton/appSecRadar/README.md

 To change the status titles on the radar - also change in **statusConfig.js** - they will be reflected everywhere else. <br />
 To change the sector names - just use different ones in the **CAT** field of your input data.
 Can add more or remove sectors. <br />
 To change or add subcat names - in **subcatConfig.js**. <br />
-You can move individual dots by clicking on them - they will find a new random position within their boundary.
-Sometimes they get trapped in a very narrow range so you might have to be persistent - and sometimes the green dots in the center circle jump borders - but eventually go back!
+You can move individual dots by clicking on them - they will find a new random position within their boundary.<br />
+Sectors can be switched between all equal or in proportion to the data in the **Radar View Mode** chart.
+The dots will find their new positions.
+The buttons can also be used to just rearrange the dots, without having to refresh the browser.
+The transitions works nice in Chrome and Opera.

 ## Browser Compatibility
-    19th May 2019
+    25th May 2019
     Tested latest changes in:
-    FireFox
-    Safari
-    Chrome
+    FireFox - new transitions on radar not working Safari - new transitions on radar not working Chrome - all tranitions good
-    Opera
+    Opera - all transitions good
-    IE 11
+    IE 11 - not tested in IE yet